 Which of these services is the right one for your family?
 Well, of course it depends.
 Let us take a look and compare in terms of selection, price, and value.

 While both services are growing, at the moment, Netflix seems to have the edge on the number of titles that are available to its streaming subscribers.
-While some of the same titles are offered on both services, Netflix does offer more of the popular titles for free, while Amazon Prime does not, although these titles may be available for purchase for a fee.
+Some of the same titles are offered on both services, however, Netflix does offer more of the popular titles for free, while Amazon Prime does not, although these titles may be available for purchase for a fee.

 If you are only looking for a few of the most popular titles, such as Downton Abbey or Star Trek, you may be okay with Amazon Prime, although Netflix does carry these titles as well.